karenyxwang/Big_Data_Analytics/README.md

 **Project 2 - Database Manipulation.ipynb**: use pandasql and spark for dataframes, graph data and traversing relationships.

-**Project 3 - Spark SQL.ipynb**: use Spark with an EMR cluster to manipulate the linkedin_small_real.json and the stocks.csv.
+**Project 3 - Spark SQL.ipynb**: use Spark with an EMR cluster to manipulate LinkedIn and stock data.

 **Project 4 - Machine Leaning.ipynb**: use sklearn for machine learning and Spark ML for scalable machine learning.